nicholaswmin/fsm/README.md

 // state: closed
 ```

-The above FSM has the following rules:
+The above FSM simply expresses:

 - If `state:closed` & `transition:coin` is triggered, set `state:opened`
 - If `state:opened` & `transition:push` is triggered, set `state:closed`

-The initial state is set as the 1st row from `states`.

-> formally called a [state-transition table][stt],
-> but that's too long, so we'll call it `states` in these docs.

 ## Transition methods

-> allow transitioning from one `state` to another, if allowed.
+Transition methods allow transitioning from one `state` to another,
+if allowed under the `current state`.

-The transition methods are named after the provided transitions.
+They are automatically created and named after the provided transitions,
-This renders an expressive & domain-specific API.
+which renders an expressive & domain-specific API.

-For example, this:
+For example:

 ```js
 const turnstile = new FSM({